bhauman/bhauman.github.com/_posts/2015-06-09-straightforward-live-functional-javascript-building-the-yome-widget.md

 The programming pattern used in this widget does have some potential problems that will show themselves as an application built like this grows.
-These are not problems for the program as presented but it's important to mention some of looming gotchas.
+These are not problems for the program as presented but it's important to mention some of the looming gotchas.

 **Asynchronous Event Handlers**